smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 After that, you can save the page as a PDF or image.
 I don't see a way to do the same thing on an iPad.

-If you want to save the contents of the page as markdown, you can use the Reader View, MarkDownload or MarkSnip Chrome extensions.
+If you want to save the contents of the page as Markdown, you can use the Reader View, MarkDownload or MarkSnip Chrome extensions.
 I like Reader View.
-To save the contents as markdown, you hold shift while pressing the save button.
+To save the contents as Markdown, you hold shift while pressing the save button.
 To capture only part of a page, you can select it before opening the extension.

 ## Annotate a PDF